 -Former fire chief Kelvin Cochran of the Atlanta Fire Department.

 The pending court appearances and outcome of their cases and others could possibly determine our future religious freedom in America.
 ADF Senior Counsel Erik Stanley emceed the session.
+This article now includes an important update on the Trinity Lutheran case!
+Read below.

 Portions of the text describing this session are paraphrased or quoted from a March 2017 NRB press release.
 The sections in italics are added from our own notes taken on site.